-Send your written comments and suggestions on this information collection by the date indicated in DATES to the Service Information Collection Clearance Officer, U.S. Fish and Wildlife Service, MS: PRB/PERMA (JAO), 5275 Leesburg Pike, Falls Church, VA 22041-3803 (mail); or by email to Info_Coll@fws.gov.
-Please reference OMB Control Number 1018-Gray Wolf in the subject line of your comments.
+We will accept and consider all public comments concerning the information collection requirements received in response to this final rule.
+Send your written comments and suggestions on this information collection to the Service Information Collection Clearance Officer, U.S. Fish and Wildlife Service, 5275 Leesburg Pike, MS: PRB (JAO/3W), Falls Church, VA 22041-3803 (mail); or Info_Coll@fws.gov (email).
+Please reference "OMB Control Number 1018-BG79" in the subject line of your comments.